Jesse Owens: Life after the Olympics

-In 1946, Owens joined Abe Saperstein in the formation of the West Coast Negro Baseball League, a new Negro baseball league; Owens was Vice-President and the owner of the Portland (Oregon) Rosebuds franchise.
+In 1946, Owens collaborated with Abe Saperstein to establish the West Coast Negro Baseball League, where he served as Vice-President and owned the Portland (Oregon) Rosebuds franchise in Oregon.
 He toured with the Rosebuds, sometimes entertaining the audience in between doubleheader games by competing in races against horses.
 The WCBA disbanded after only two months.

 Owens helped promote the exploitation film Mom and Dad in African American neighborhoods.
 He tried to make a living as a sports promoter, essentially an entertainer.
 He would give local sprinters a ten- or twenty-yard start and beat them in the 100-yd (91-m) dash.
 He also challenged and defeated racehorses; as he revealed later, the trick was to race a high-strung Thoroughbred that would be frightened by the starter's shotgun and give him a bad jump.
-Owens said, "People say that it was degrading for an Olympic champion to run against a horse, but what was I supposed to do?
-I had four gold medals, but you can't eat four gold medals."
 On the lack of opportunities, Owens added, "There was no television, no big advertising, no endorsements then.
 Not for a black man, anyway."

 He traveled to Rome for the 1960 Summer Olympics, where he met the 1960 100 meters champion Armin Hary of Germany, who had defeated American Dave Sime in a photo finish.

-In 1965, Owens was hired as a running instructor for spring training for the New York Mets.
+During spring training in 1965, Owens was hired by the New York Mets as a running instructor.

 Owens ran a dry cleaning business and worked as a gas station attendant to earn a living, but he eventually filed for bankruptcy.
 In 1966, he was successfully prosecuted for tax evasion.
 At rock bottom, he was aided in beginning his rehabilitation.
 Republican President Dwight D. Eisenhower enlisted Owens as a goodwill ambassador in 1955 and sent the world-renowned track star to India, the Philippines, and Malaya to promote physical exercise as well as tout the cause of American freedom and economic opportunity in the developing world.
 He would continue his goodwill tours in the 1960s and 1970s.
 Although he lost his patronage job with the Illinois Youth Commission in 1960, Owens continued his product endorsement work for such corporations as Quaker Oats, Sears and Roebuck, and Johnson & Johnson.
 Owens traveled the world and spoke to companies such as the Ford Motor Company and stakeholders such as the United States Olympic Committee.
 In 1972, he and his wife retired to Arizona.

 Owens initially refused to support the black power salute by African-American sprinters Tommie Smith and John Carlos at the 1968 Summer Olympics.
 He told them: